best lactogenic foods for fatty breast milk

 The more your baby can empty your breast, the more milk you can produce.
 If you can, have a feeding every two hours and ensure your baby can latch on well.

-Switch sides two or three times each time you have a feeding as this could get your baby to have a longer feeding.
-This also gives fatty hindmilk to the baby which is higher in nutritional content.
+Switch sides two or three times whenever you are feeding, as this could get your baby to have a longer feeding.
+This also gives fatty hindmilk – which is a part of breast milk – to the baby, which is higher in nutritional content.

 Pump between feedings

-Pumping between feedings can encourage milk supply as the milk from your breasts will be drained and used up, stimulating the production of milk.
+Pumping between feedings can boost milk supply as the milk from your breasts will be drained and used up, stimulating the production of milk.

 Avoid nicotine and alcohol

-Substances like nicotine and alcohol can be harmful during pregnancy and after pregnancy while restricting milk supply.
+Substances like nicotine and alcohol can be harmful during pregnancy and after pregnancy, they can restrict milk supply.
 These could also pass into your baby's blood via breast milk.

 Check your medication

-Take care to check the medication you are taking, including for normal illnesses like colds as these can affect your breast milk supply.
+Make sure to check the medication you are taking, including for normal illnesses like colds, as these can affect your breast milk supply.